Our History

 Colin Mossman, joins the Unbar Rothon team

-Colin was an existing customer of Unbar Rothon at the time running a successful manufacturing site in Chelmsford.
-Felix Rothon invited him to join the business.
+Colin was an existing Unbar Rothon customer, successfully running a manufacturing site in Chelmsford, when Felix Rothon invited him to join the business.
+Following his appointment, our sausage seasoning range expanded rapidly, driven by his specialist manufacturing expertise.

 1986